-- PJM Transmission Loading Relief Procedures (TLRs).
-PJM issued 16 TLRs of level 3a or higher in the first three months of 2015, compared to three such TLRs issued in the first three months of 2014. - Up-To Congestion.
+• PJM Transmission Loading Relief Procedures (TLRs).
+PJM issued 20 TLRs of level 3a or higher in the first six months of 2015, compared to three such TLRs issued in the first six months of 2014.

+- Up-To Congestion.
 On August 29, 2014, FERC issued an Order which created an obligation for UTCs to pay any uplift determined to be appropriate in the Commission review, effective September 8, 2014.
-124 - The average number of up-to congestion bids decreased by 71.4 percent and the average cleared volume of up-to congestion bids decreased by 72.3 percent in the first three months of 2015, compared to the first three months in 2014 (Figure 9-13). - 45 Minute Schedule Duration Rule.
-Effective May 19, 2014, PJM removed the 45 minute scheduling duration rule to become compliant with Order No. 764.
-125,126 PJM and the MMU issued a statement indicating ongoing concern about market participants' scheduling behavior, and a commitment to address any scheduling behavior that raises operational or market manipulation concerns.
-127
+121 - The average number of up-to congestion bids decreased by 67.8 percent and the average cleared volume of up-to congestion bids decreased by 74.0 percent in the first six months of 2015, compared to the first six months in 2014 (Figure 9-13). - 45 Minute Schedule Duration Rule.
+Effective May 19, 2014, PJM removed the 45 minute scheduling duration rule in response to Order No. 764.
+122,123 PJM and the MMU issued a statement indicating ongoing concern about market participants' scheduling behavior, and a commitment to address any scheduling behavior that raises operational or market manipulation concerns.
+124

 - The MMU recommends that PJM eliminate the IMO interface pricing point, and assign the transactions that originate or sink in the IESO balancing authority to the MISO interface pricing point.
 (Priority: Medium.
-First reported 2013.
+First reported 2012.
 Status: Not adopted.) - The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions and that loop flows are accounted for on a dynamic basis.
-The MMU also recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the
+The MMU also recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the external power source on PJM tie lines as a result of system topology changes.
+The MMU recommends that this review occur at least annually.
+(Priority: Low.
+First reported 2009.
+Status: Not adopted.) - The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1200 on the day prior, to